 Apr 03, 2020

-Spring is here so many of us are thinking about grilling out, caring for our lawns and other spring-related activities, not chimney fires.
+Summer is here so many of us are thinking about grilling out, caring for our lawns, and other summer-related activities, not chimney fires.
 However, now is a great time to address this preventable danger.

 Creosote is Combustible

 Creosote and ash are what’s leftover after burning wood.
 Creosote is mostly tar and all three degrees are combustible.
 All working fireplaces and wood stoves have this dangerous condensate (liquid formed by condensation) because it forms inside of chimneys and flues while wood is being burned.
 Smoke traveling up your chimney and flue passes through relatively cooler surfaces, leaving this tarry deposit.
 A chimney fire caused by creosote can occur when an accumulated deposit is ignited by a hotter-than-usual fire down below.
 It can sound as loud and explosive as a freight train but the majority of chimney fires go undetected according to the Chimney Safety Institute of America (CSIA).

 That all being said, chimney fires are preventable and detectable.
 Follow the tips below to keep your family and home safe.

 - Have your chimney inspected and cleaned annually by a certified, professional chimney sweep